mapbox/maki/README.md

     });
   });
 });
 ```

 ### Note about branches

-The main branch for the Maki project is `master`.
+The main branch for the Maki project is `master`, however any icon contribution work should branch off of the development branch.
 The old version of Maki still exists in the `mb-pages` branch, which must remain intact because a number of old Mapbox projects depend on files it serves from its `www/` directory.

+### Icon Requests & Contributing

+Maki welcomes icon requests from people in need of points of interest icons.
+Open an issue to make a request, and make sure to provide the required information outlined in the issue template.

+Maki also welcomes contributions from designers who need icons for specific points of interest.
+Check out the [design guidelines](https://www.mapbox.com/maki-icons/guidelines/) before opening an issue.

+### Workflow

+For both icon requests and contributions, please follow this [workflow sequenence](https://gist.github.com/natslaughter/faafd62bdc43a31e57801165ba8fc4d3).